huggingface/transformers/docs/source/en/model_doc/univnet.md

 - Padding the end of the input audio with zeros can reduce artifacting at the end of the generated sample.
 See [this issue](https://github.com/seungwonpark/melgan/issues/8) for more details.

 This model was contributed by [dg845](https://huggingface.co/dg845).
-To the best of my knowledge, there is no official code release, but an unofficial implementation can be found at [maum-ai/univnet](https://github.com/maum-ai/univnet).
+To the best of my knowledge, there is no official code release, but an unofficial implementation can be found at [maum-ai/univnet](https://github.com/maum-ai/univnet) with pretrained checkpoints [here](https://github.com/maum-ai/univnet#pre-trained-model).

 ## UnivNetGanConfig